jjuinni/Portfolio/Coursework/README.md

 - [Certificate](https://www.coursera.org/account/accomplishments/specialization/certificate/2Z7LAWJXN8UA)
 - [Course reference](https://www.coursera.org/specializations/python?)
-- Introduce fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language.
+- Description: Introduce fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language.
 In the Capstone Project, use the technologies learned throughout the Specialization to design and create your own  applications for data retrieval, processing, and visualization.

 </details>